 Protection of Minors: COVID-19 Guidelines

 Stanford on-campus programs and activities involving minors (as defined in Administrative Guide 1.8.1), including internships, camps and tutoring/mentorships, are permitted to operate in-person on a continuing basis, provided they adhere to Stanford’s policies.
 Vaccination is strongly encouraged for all participants in minors programs.
 Please note that these policies do not extend to Stanford on-campus childcare centers, which maintain their own COVID-19 protocols.

 All third-party programs who wish to operate at Stanford must be reviewed and approved by University Human Resources.

-Off-campus in-person programs and activities involving minors must follow the university’s COVID-19-related requirements, which are available at this EH&S link and should be incorporated into the COVID-19 Safety Plan.
+Off-campus in-person programs and activities involving minors must follow the university’s COVID-19-related requirements, which are available on the EH&S website.
 Additionally, when the respective county’s transmission level for COVID-19 is at high, face coverings are recommended.

 Stanford programs and activities who wish to operate in-person must develop a plan to meet the university’s COVID-19-related requirements.
 Additionally, minors programs and activities must register with the university’s Protection of Minors Management System (known as ePOM) and meet all requirements of the Protection of Minors policy prior to anticipated start date, including obtaining approval from the Program Sponsor.